What is Field Validation?

 Password fields must always be at least 5 characters as this is the standard that Shopify has set.
-However, you can increase the number of characters required or read about how to require strong passwords.
+However, you can increase the number of characters required or you can add extra validation rules to require stronger passwords.

-Validation is disabled for password confirmation fields as the value must always match the "Password" field.
+Please note that field validation is disabled for password confirmation fields, since the value must always match the "Password" field.

-If you want to make a field optionally required based on other criteria, read about form rules.
+If you want to make a field optionally required based on other criteria, you can do so using form rules.